-- 12. Installing driven gear (4) Insert a long, metal feeler gauge between the impeller's lobes at the fronts or backs as shown in Figure 4.
-Feeler gauge thickness to be a middle value from Table 5 for fronts and backs.
-Align the gear so the tooth match marks agree with the drive gear, then install washer (30), slinger (46) and locknuts (31).
+10. Installing drive gear (4) - Install a long, metal feeler gauge between the impeller lobes at the fronts as shown in Figure 6.
+Feeler gauge thickness to be a middle value from Table 5 for fronts.
+Align the gear so the tooth match marks agree with the driven gear, then install washer (30), washer (69) and capscrew (31).
 Tighten lightly with a small wrench, then check front and back clearances against Table 5 for each 45° position.
-Both fronts and backs should be about the same and within the specified range in Table 5.
-Adjust gear position, if necessary, then insert the corrected feeler gauge and wedges and use a torque wrench to tighten the gear capscrew to the torque specified in Table 4.
-Remove wedges and rotate the drive shaft by hand to make sure there are no gear tight spots or impeller contacts. - Caution!
+Both fronts should be about the same and backs should about equal and within the specified range in Table 5.
+Adjust gear position, if necessary, then insert the corrected feeler gauge and wedges and use a torque wrench to tighten the gear capscrews to the torque specified in Table 4.
+Remove wedges and rotate the drive shaft by hand to make sure there are no gear tight spots or impeller contacts.

+Caution!
 Keep fingers away from impellers and gears.